-Which brings us to the next topic – always be adding value, whether it’s a customer-focused initiative or a blog (such as this one) and challenge yourself, your teammates, your company, to do better.
+This brings us to the next topic – always be adding value, whether it’s a customer-focused initiative or a blog (such as this one), and challenge yourself, your teammates, your company, to do better.
 There is always room for improvement.

 Always, always, always ask yourself, your team before starting any task, no matter the importance, “What do we want to accomplish and will it provide value?”
 Having a goal in place helps provide guidance.
 Be thoughtful about any approaches taken.

 One of the best things we gained from this book was the concept of ‘The 5 Whys’.
 Simply, ask yourself “Why?”
 5 times regarding each issue.
 The clarification you’ll get from taking a deep dive into a topic will give you the clarity needed to determine if a project (or problem to be fixed) will add value.

 By challenging ourselves and the company to do better, we learned how we can continue to make improvements (rounding back to the concept of continuous improvement).
 That same mindset can be applied to your customers, too.